nupurkmr9/syncd/README.md

 # Synthetic Customization Data (SynCD)

-> *This is a reimplementation of the paper in diffusers framework after the end of internship.
+> *This is a reimplementation of the paper in diffusers framework after the end of the internship.

 <br>